 You'll notice with legs fully outstretched (supine) that there is a lot more curve to the lumbar area, bending the knees gives the low back the space needed to decompress.
 Avoid pushing it flat, even the tiniest bit.
 That isn't the goal, and there is no work or effort required in non-doing.

-We practice with the eyes open, because this is meant for everyday life.
+We practice with your eyes open, because this is meant for everyday life.
 Staying present in your senses helps prevent a wandering mind.
 And vision is integral to balance and orientation.
 Many mindfulness practices encourage an inward focus, on breath and thought exclusively, for example.
 However Constructive Rest is an embodied mindfulness.
 When we reconnect to ourselves and the environment simultaneously our whole system responds and organizes innately.

 Leave your breath alone, and let it move.
 No need to do anything specific, in fact, try not to!
 Just don't hold it and observe how it flows in and out.
 Breath will always move if we don't stop it.